StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

 ## Elasticsearch Setup
 ![](../images/installation/elasticsearch-cluster.png){ align=center }

+!!! note "Elasticsearch supported versions"

+    * TheHive 5.2.x and earlier: Elasticsearch 7.x only
+    * TheHive 5.3.0 - 5.5.9: Elasticsearch 7.x - 8.x
+    * TheHive 5.5.10 and later: Elasticsearch 7.x - 9.1.x

+    If using Elasticsearch for [audit log storage](installation-guide-linux-standalone-server.md#step-53-audit-log-storage), you must use Elasticsearch 7.17 or later.

+    [Cortex](../administration/cortex/about-cortex.md) only supports Elasticsearch 7.x.
+Sharing an Elasticsearch instance between TheHive and Cortex isn't recommended, but if this setup is required, ensure you use Elasticsearch 7.x.

 ### Installation Instructions
 To establish a cluster of 3 active Elasticsearch nodes, follow the installation instructions provided on [**this page**](./installation-guide-linux-standalone-server.md#step-41-install-elasticsearch) for each node.